cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 - Practical use cases for non-trivial NaNs are extremely rare.
 - Reducing non-trivial NaNs to a half-precision quiet NaN is simple and supported by programming environments (e.g., `isnan()` can be used to detect all NaNs).
 - Non-trivial NaNs remain supported by general serialization; the divergence is only for ordinary and deterministic serialization.
-- A new CBOR tag could be defined in the future to explicitly support them if needed.
+- A new CBOR tag can be defined in the future to explicitly support them.

 ## Recommendations for Use of Non-Trival NaNs